 The AML's meticulously controlled environment permits researchers to focus directly on still-formidable challenges, such as teasing out cause and effect, definitively linking structure and function, or simultaneously achieving high levels of specificity, sensitivity, and spatial resolution in chemical analyses.
 Their results will provide clearer guidance on the road to nanotechnology commercialization and practical applications.

-Consisting of five wings, including two that are entirely underground, the 49,843 square-meter (536,507 square-foot) AML Complex houses 338 reconfigurable laboratory modules, and over 5,600 square-meters (60,000 square-foot) of NanoFab laboratory space, including an 1,800 square-meter (8,000 square-foot) cleanroom, with 750 square meters (8,000 square-feet) at Class 100/ISO 5.
+Consisting of five wings, including two that are entirely underground, the 49,843-square-meter (536,507-square-foot) AML Complex houses 338 reconfigurable laboratory modules, and over 5,600 square meters (60,000 square feet) of NanoFab laboratory space, including an 1,800-square-meter (19,375-square-foot) cleanroom, with 750 square meters (8,000 square feet) at Class 100/ISO 5.
 While environmental-control requirements are tailored to categories of scientific need, no other facility of this size has so successfully achieved the combined features of strict temperature and humidity control, vibration isolation, air cleanliness, and quality of electric power.

 The AML contains 48 laboratories to support research projects requiring the most exacting levels of temperature control.
 In 36 of these, the average room air temperature is controlled to ±0.1 degree Celsius; in another 12 to ±0.01 degree Celsius—a level of control never achieved in a project of this magnitude.